HITEC City: Raheja Mindspace IT Park

-The Mindspace IT Park includes residential, recreational, entertainment, and retail spaces.
+The Mindspace IT Park, is a park that includes residential, recreational, entertainment, and retail spaces.
 The park provides about 4000000 sqft of office space.

 Spread across 110 acres, this layout also provides about 40% open space with telecommunications and civic infrastructure, wide roads and greenery.
 The district witnessed immediate success with over 1 e6sqft built and occupied within just 14 months of starting the project.
 The park provides both multi-tenant and built to suit facilities.
 Companies such as Hyundai Mobis, IBM, Accenture, CSC, Bank of America, Facebook and Novartis have built to suit facilities in the park with 10000 workers within them.
 Other companies in multitenant facilities include Broadcom Inc., Deloitte, Parexel, Syneos Health, Qualcomm, Zensar Technologies Ltd, Tech Mahindra, Oracle, Accenture, Amazon, General Electric, OpenText, IGATE, Verizon, Thomson Reuters, Wells Fargo and TietoEVRY.
 As of 2008 March, 20,000 people work in the park.
 The park is a notified SEZ and is set to accommodate about 55,000 IT workers making it the largest of the IT parks in HITEC city.
 The park also has a Westin Hotel and Inorbit Mall which have been opened in the second half of 2009.